ministryofjustice/prisoner-content-hub/ansible/README.md

 There are currently 3 groups:

-admin - For WebOps in the Digital Studio studio - For developement teams in the Digital Studio dxc - For external DXC staff who will use the bounce box ssh tunneling
+ - `admin`, For WebOps in the Digital Studio
+ - `studio`,  For developement teams in the Digital Studio
+ - `dxc`, For external DXC staff who will use the bounce box ssh tunneling

 To apply the changes run the `users.yml` playbook, e.g.